holepunchto/pear-electron/DEVELOPMENT.md

 ## Releasing

-To release your edited **pear-electron** library, you can do so by seeding the channel you staged it on and releasing the library on npm.
+To release the UI Library, the staged channel must be seeded and the library published to npm.

 ### Seeding

-Seed the channel you staged your edited **pear-electron** on earlier.
+The previously staged channel should be seeded:

 ```bash
 pear seed channel-name